 To buy medicine you need to go to a pharmacy (in Czech language “lékárna”, usually marked with a green cross).
 Some basic medicine (like painkillers, flu medicine etc.) is available over-the-counter, for some you would need a prescription from Czech doctor.

 It is very important to find out before you leave whether your medical insurance would cover you abroad.
 Most of the EU insurances they are accepted in Czech Republic.
 Ask your insurance company whether your policy applies in the Czech Republic and whether Czech hospitals visit and other emergencies are covered.
 If your policy doesn’t apply abroad we strongly recommend taking out travel insurance for your trip.

-If you want to do any experience with us, don´t be afraid – our clients are automatically insured!!
-Our strong european insurance partner ERGO made insurance straight for our clients´purposes with the highest insurance payment in the Czech Republic!
+If you want to do any experience with us, don´t be afraid – our clients could be automatically insured!!
+Our strong european insurance partner who made insurance straight for our clients´purposes with the highest insurance payment in the Czech Republic!
 For all of our clients and their goods the travel medical insurance and libility insurance apply by the enter to the train or plane in the homeland.
 Naturally it´s valued at all ExperienCZE experiences and after (up to 15 days of your stay in Czechia), 24 hours per day, during the work, during the leisure, in the unsafe situation (except alcohol and drugs impact), during sports (except professional, diving more than 40 m, rafting over WWIII, alpinism over UIAA5, segway vehicle damage) and adrenalin experience (except flight experiences).

 Visitors from the European Union, Switzerland, Norway, Liechtenstein and Iceland must have a European Health Insurance Card which proves that you are insured.
 In this case your insurance company will pay for the medical care.
 However, the insurance company will not pay for anything above the framework of essential care.